aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

 {{% alert color="primary" %}}

-Headers and footers are the lines of text displayed below the top margin or above the bottom margin respectively.
-It's possible to add headers and footers to the worksheets also.
-Headers and footers can be used to display useful information like page number, author name, topic name, or date and time.
+Headers and footers are the lines of text displayed below the top margin or above the bottom margin, respectively.
+It is also possible to add headers and footers to worksheets.
+Headers and footers can be used to display useful information such as page number, author name, topic name, or date and time.
 Headers and footers are managed using the page setup settings.

 {{% /alert %}}

 ## **Setting Headers and Footers**

-Aspose.Cells for Python via .NET allows you to add headers and footers to worksheets at runtime but we recommend setting headers and footers manually in a pre-designed file for printing.
-You can use Microsoft Excel as a GUI tool to set headers and footers to save effort and development time.
-Aspose.Cells for Python via .NET can import the file and save the settings.
+Aspose.Cells for Python via .NET allows you to add headers and footers to worksheets at runtime, but we recommend setting headers and footers manually in a pre‑designed file for printing.
+You can use Microsoft Excel as a GUI tool to set headers and footers, saving effort and development time.
+Aspose.Cells for Python via .NET can import the file and preserve the settings.

 To add headers and footers at runtime, Aspose.Cells for Python via .NET provides special API calls and script commands to format headers and footers.